linas/i370-binutils/README.md

 Versions 2.30 and master include gdb.
 In master, gdb requires a C++ compiler to compile.
 Aside from this, the rest of the package can build with a pure C90 compiler.
 The build of gdb can be disabled by adding `--disable-gdb` to the configure flags.
+If there's trouble, also try `--disable-sim`; this is a collection of system simulators that are not used here.

 #### Examples
 Bug fixes can be verified with the example source demos: